 There are a few important points to note and more details will be provided in further communications:

-- You can email me (at email@example.com) and I will send you a membership application form, or you can join online (https://www.birdlife.org.za/support-us/join-us/join-birdlife-south-africa/).
+- However, we encourage everyone to become a member of BirdLife South Africa.
+You can email Shireen Gould (at email@example.com) and she will send you a membership application form, or you can join online (https://www.birdlife.org.za/support-us/join-us/join-birdlife-south-africa/).

 - The following TERMS AND CONDITIONS will apply to this voyage: